nic-nicol/nic-elapsed-remain-timer/README.md

 SET START DATE (clicking this will open the helper dialogue where you can set a date on a calendar)

-For these two you need 'custom mushroom entity' card, but if you don't have mushroom, then a plain old button card will do: just set the entity to 'input_datetime.demo_set_start_date'
+For these two you need 'custom mushroom entity' card, but if you don't have mushroom, then a plain old button card will do: just set the entity to 'input_datetime.demo_set_start_date' (or Fred, if that's what you called it)

 ```type: custom:mushroom-entity-card